SnowTalking/Snow-Flash-Tool/README.md

 Windows 64bit,
 Android Phone with dynamic partitions

-Notes: This project is in BETA, if you notice any bugs, freezes, unexpected problems.
-Report Back to me on xda or on telegram @SnowTalking
-OR join my group for discussions and releases!!! https://t.me/fastbootdimageflasherdiscussion https://t.me/fastbootdimageflasher
+Notes: if you notice any bugs, freezes, unexpected problems.
+Report Back to me on xda or on telegram @SnowTalking OR join my group for discussions and releases!!! https://t.me/fastbootdimageflasherdiscussion https://t.me/fastbootdimageflasher